no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ### Accepted scopes

-In order to use this endpoint you need the `ADD_CLIENT` scope
+In order to use this endpoint you need the `USER_ADMIN` scope

 # UI usage